-Ubiquitin-dependent protein modification has been implicated as a key regulatory mechanism in many critical DNA damage signaling and repair pathways.
+Ubiquitin-dependent protein modification has been firmly established as a key regulatory mechanism in many critical DNA damage signaling and repair pathways.
 However, systematic exploration of the scope and extent of this involvement has been lacking.
-We are studying global protein ubiquitylation dynamics on a site-specific level in response to different types of DNA damage.
-We published the first global survey of UV-regulated ubiquitylation changes in human cells (Povlsen et al., Nature Cell Biology 2012).
-This study, together with a range of related screens performed in the lab, has provided new and unprecedented insights into the proteome-wide dynamics of DNA damage-regulated ubiquitylation, revealing that genotoxic insults affect the ubiquitylation of a far broader range of proteins than had been previously appreciated.
-We are currently interrogating the functional roles of a series of other factors modified by DNA damage-regulated ubiquitylation that were identified in these screens.
+We are studying global protein ubiquitylation dynamics on a site- and linkage-specific level in response to different types of DNA damage (e.g. Povlsen et al., Nature Cell Biology 2012; Thorslund et al., Nature 2015).
+These studies, together with a range of related screens and work from many other labs, are illuminating the broad scope and sheer complexity of how dynamic genotoxic stress-regulated ubiquitylation processes orchestrate genome stability maintenance responses.

-Roles of ubiquitin-like modifier proteins in genome stability maintenance
+3. Roles of linker histones in genome stability maintenance

-Research in the Mailand lab is funded by The Novo Nordisk Foundation, European Research Council (ERC), EMBO, Danish Council for Independent Research, The Danish Cancer Society, and The Lundbeck Foundation.
+Work in the Mailand group is generously supported by The Novo Nordisk Foundation, European Research Council (ERC), EMBO, The Danish Council for Independent Research, The Danish Cancer Society, and The Lundbeck Foundation.

-For inquiries about available positions in the lab, please contact Prof. Niels Mailand (email: firstname.lastname@example.org).
+For more information and inquiries about available positions, please contact Prof. Niels Mailand (email: email@example.com).

 Selected recent publications: